How to Get an Amazon Refund for a Late Delivery

 Amazon Has Ended Other Popular Programs

-The perk that let Prime members receive a free month when a package was late ended long ago.
-And it's not the only program Amazon has bid farewell to in recent years.
+The perk that let Prime members receive a free month when a package was late ended long ago, and it's not the only program Amazon has bid farewell to in recent years.
 For example, the retailer used to run a sweepstakes program that offered chances to win a variety of different products.
 Sometimes hosted by Amazon itself, and other times hosted by big brands or third parties, the program ended in late 2019.

 Then there's Amazon Pantry — known previously as Prime Pantry.
-It was a way for shoppers to order essentials for the pantry (no surprise there) by shopping the same sizes available in grocery stores.
+It was a way for shoppers to order essentials for their pantry (no surprise there) by shopping the same sizes of products available in grocery stores.
 The program came with its own pitfalls, such as split orders, no default 2-day shipping, and a number of delivery exclusions.
 Perhaps that's partly why Amazon opted to end Amazon Pantry in early 2021.

 Ready to shop?
 Check out the top Amazon deals now!